psFried/flo/README.md

 #### Consistency

-In terms of [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem), Flo is **AP**.
+In terms of [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem), Flo is aiming to be **AP**.
 That is, it chooses to be  _available_ and _partitionable_.
-It is _eventually consistent_, meaning that all the Flo servers in a cluster will eventually all contain the same sequence of events, but this is not guaranteed to happen immediately.
+The goal is to make it _eventually consistent_, meaning that all the Flo servers in a cluster will eventually all contain the same sequence of events, but this is not guaranteed to happen immediately.

 #### Ordering of events